-In 1997, RA Werner left the band to pursue other interests, leaving MickHale and vMarkus to ponder the future of their sound.
+In 1997, RA Werner left the band, leaving MickHale and vMarkus to ponder the future of their sound.
 They recruited a number of musicians to fill out their stage presence, with Len9, who had supported their shows with live electronic percussion, joining as a full time member and collaborator in 1999.
 It was during this transition period that the band shortened their name from Crocodile Shop to Croc Shop.

 Len9 left the band in 2003, and Croc Shop found itself back to being a duo.
 After 15 releases, Mick Hale and vMarkus decided that it was time, and enough material had been recorded and released, to warrant a compilation, or 'best off...'.

 2004 saw the release of Croc Shop's SEA (self extracting archive), featuring a double-length LP chronology of the band's musical output.
 Pursuing other musical intersets, the duo took a longer-than-expected break from recording together.

 During their long career, the band has remixed songs for a wide variety of artists, including SisterHood member James Ray, Belgium's SA 42, Collide, Battery, Dubok, and Flesh Field, to name a few.